Next: Process-based JSONRPC connections, Up: JSONRPC communication [Contents][Index]

 handling the remote endpoint’s requests, which expect a reply from the

-local endpoint (in this case, the program you’re building).
-Inside
+local endpoint (in this case, the application you’re building).

-that function, you may either return locally (a normal return) or
+Inside that function, you may either return locally (a regular return)

 jsonrpc-error